rynr/architecture/0005-provide-test-builders.md

 ## Decision

-For `java`, create a `Builder` for each object that creates default values for tests but can have them easily be overwritten.
+For `java`, create a `TestBuilder` for each bean class used in tests.
+The `TestBuilder` creates default values for the objects but can have them easily be overwritten.

 Here's an example:

 ``` java